DreamTechie/Graph-algorithm/dynamicProgramming/clothCutting/README.md

 <code> - python3 clothCutting.py sampledata </code >

-File name must be submitted while executing the program
+File name must be submitted while executing the program, as the program takes the input of file name from the console

+### Limitations
+- Program produce output for a orientations insensitive products i.e. x,y is consider same as y,x.
+To make it orientation sensative, please comment out line 21-31 in *clothCutting.py*
+- Need to provide a file name input while executing a program from the commandline(only option)
+- There should not be any \r (carriage return) after the last line (x,y product in our case) of the file(important requirement)